Coombabah Creek sediment & tidal study

-Rising sea level may change the depth and extend of the lake and estuary, which in turn will affect the extent and composition of the intertidal ecosystems and wetland values.
+Rising sea level may change the depth and extent of the lake and estuary, which in turn will affect the extent and composition of the intertidal ecosystems and wetland values.

-In late 2020 the Department of Environment and Science deployed several tidal gauges in the lake and estuary and surveyed the topography of the lake.
-Data will be observed for 12 months and used to identify historical changes in hydrology dynamics.
+In late 2020, the Department of Environment and Science deployed several tidal gauges in the lake and estuary and surveyed the topography of the lake.
+Data was observed for 18 months and has been used to identify historical changes in hydrology dynamics.

-The Department of Environment and Science is surveying the wetland to identify changes in vegetation patterns and its relationship to changes in tidal levels.
-This survey commenced in May 2021.
+In 2021, the Department of Environment and Science conducted a vegetation survey of Coombabah wetland to identify changes in vegetation patterns and its relationship to changes in tidal levels.

-In June 2021 the City will assess the sediment source, pollutants and biological health of Coombabah Lake and estuary.
-The results will be compared to previous studies undertaken approximately 20 years ago.
+In June 2021, the City conducted a study of the sediment source, pollutants and biological health of Coombabah Lake and estuary.
+The results have been compared to studies from 20 years ago.

 Assessing the area will bring many benefits:

 - data to support management decisions for climate adaptation of protected ecosystems in our city